 Migrate to standalone DNS Filtering

-This article explains the DNS Filtering (DNSF) migration process, which transitions MSPs from an integrated account (managed through N-central) to a standalone account (managed directly through the DNSF portal).
-It also outlines the differences between the two account experiences and highlights the actions required before, during, and after migration.
+This article explains the DNS Filtering (DNSF) migration process.
+The process transitions MSPs from an integrated account (managed through N-central) to a standalone account (managed directly through the DNSF portal).
+It also describes the differences between the two account experiences and highlights the actions required before, during, and after migration.

-After you agree to proceed with the migration, N-able follows this process:
+After you agree to proceed with migration, N-able completes these steps:

-N-able personnel run an API on the designated server to rename all the DNSF sites that match the N-central service organizations (SOs), customers, and sites.
+N-able runs an API on the designated server to rename all the DNSF sites that match N-central service organizations (SOs), customers, and sites.
 This ensures clarity after migration.

 2. Disconnect integration

-N-able submits the migration request to our DNSF partners, who complete the transition to a standalone account.
-The connection between the N-central server and your DNSF account is removed.
+The migration process removes the connection between the N-central server and your DNSF account.
+N-able submits the migration request to DNSF partners, who complete the transition to a standalone account.

 3. Disable DNSF rules